mfatihaktas/convnet-kafka/kafka/README.md

 * `KafkaProducer` enables writing a <`key`, `value`> on a `topic`.
 It also allows for handling a write failure.
 * `KafkaConsumer` enables subscribing to a list of `topic`'s and read <`key`, `value`>'s from each.
 Kafka ensures that pairs with the same `key` are read in order.

-See the section on [inputs](#inputs) for detailed explanation on their behavior, and how to modify it if needed.
+See [Inputs](#inputs) for detailed explanation on their behavior, and how to modify it if needed.

 ## Installation
 There is no need to install, just import `KafkaProducer`/`KafkaConsumer` from `producer.py`/`consumer.py`.